How to fix battery not charging on MacBook

 4. Click Run.

-While we're talking about smarty ways to run some general Mac maintenance, CleanMyMac X also has a really useful Optimization module, which is worth trying.
+While we're talking about smarty ways to run some general Mac maintenance, CleanMyMac also has a really useful Optimization module, which is worth trying.
 This can locate Hung Applications and Heavy Consuming apps that could be draining your battery.
 Here's how:

 • Open the tool or, from the sidebar, select Optimization.